Prostate and other male cancers:

 In combination with prednisone for the treatment of metastatic castration-resistant prostate cancer (CRPC) and metastatic high-risk castration-sensitive prostate cancer (CSPC).

 Risk of mineralocorticoid excess; monitor BP, serum potassium, fluid retention at least monthly.
 Control hypertension and correct hypokalemia before and during treatment.
 Heart failure, recent MI, cardiovascular disease, ventricular arrhythmias; monitor closely.
 Monitor for adrenocortical insufficiency.
 Stress (may need higher corticosteroid dose).
 Monitor LFTs prior to starting treatment, every 2 weeks for the first 3 months, and monthly thereafter.
 Baseline moderate hepatic impairment (Child-Pugh Class B): monitor LFTs prior to initiation, weekly for the first month, every 2 weeks for the next 2 months, and monthly thereafter.
-Interrupt and reduce dose if hepatotoxicity (ALT/AST >5xULN or total bilirubin >3xULN) occurs; see full labeling.
-Permanently discontinue if concurrent ALT elevation >3xULN and total bilirubin >2xULN develops without biliary obstruction or other causes of elevation.
+Interrupt and reduce dose if hepatotoxicity (ALT/AST >5×ULN or total bilirubin >3×ULN) occurs; see full labeling.
+Permanently discontinue if concurrent ALT elevation >3×ULN and total bilirubin >2×ULN develops without biliary obstruction or other causes of elevation.
 Baseline severe hepatic impairment (Child-Pugh Class C): not recommended.
-Males with female partners of reproductive potential must use effective contraception during therapy and for 3 weeks after last dose.
-Nursing mothers: not for use in women.
+Preexisting diabetes (esp. those taking thiazolidinediones-containing products).
+Embryo-fetal toxicity.
+Advise males with female partners of reproductive potential to use effective contraception during therapy and for 3 weeks after last dose.
+Pregnancy.
+Nursing mothers: not established.

+Increased risk of fracture and death when concomitant abiraterone plus prednisone/prednisolone with radium Ra 223 dichloride; not recommended.
 Antagonized by strong CYP3A4 inducers (eg, phenytoin, carbamazepine, rifampin, rifabutin, rifapentin, phenobarbital); avoid (or see Adult).
-Potentiates CYP2D6 substrates (eg, dextromethorphan).
-Avoid concomitant CYP2D6 substrates with narrow therapeutic index (eg, thioridazine); if no alternatives, use caution and consider dose reduction of substrate.
-Concomitant CYP2C8 substrates (eg, pioglitazone): monitor closely for toxicity.
+Potentiates CYP2D6 (eg, dextromethorphan) or CYP2C8 substrates (eg, pioglitazone); monitor closely for toxicity.
+Avoid concomitant CYP2D6 substrates with narrow therapeutic index (eg, thioridazine); if no alternatives, consider dose reduction of substrate.

 Pregnant women and those of childbearing potential should not handle Zytiga tablets without protection (eg, gloves).
 Partners must use appropriate barrier contraception.